npm/cli/docs/content/commands/npm-uninstall.md

 npm uninstall lodash --no-save
 ```

-lodash will not be removed fromy your `package.json`,
+lodash will not be removed from your `package.json`,
 `npm-shrinkwrap.json`, or `package-lock.json` files.

 ### See Also